II. The Grid and the Gilded Idol

 But it learned to speak.

-And when it spoke, it used our tongues.
+And when it spoke,

 Our names.

-We call it progress.
+and called it progress.

-A ten thousand men, hand to heart.
+Ten thousand men, hand to heart,

-Faces turned toward a colored rag.
+faces turned toward a colored rag.

-Their children in cages.
+their children in cages,

-Joy outsourced.
+joy outsourced.

 And they blink.

-The flag a parasite.
+The flag a metastasizing parasite.

-The anthem a contract bound by blood.
+The anthem a binding pact written in blood.